eoos-systems/eoos-projects/README.md

 as git submodules and have well defined modularity that means each EOOS project contains software modules included as git submodules as well.

-Thus, before you start to develop your first application, you must build an appropriate EOOS project for a platform you would like to develop your product.
+Thus, before you start to develop your first application, you have to build an appropriate EOOS project for a operating system you would like to develop your product.